ForgottenGlory/forgottenglory.github.io/docs/patching.md

 ## Step One
 ### Creating a Patch

-The first thing you need to do if you do need to make a patch is to copy a record into a new ESL.
+The first thing you need to do if you do need to make a patch is to copy a record into a new ESP.
 Patches for LS3 should **always** be ESL flagged ESPs.
 We'll talk about that more in a moment.

 So, find a record that you need to patch as described in Step Zero.